top of page

 Stonehenge

-As disappointing as our experience at Highclere Castle was, as happy was our time at historical Stonehenge.
-This place is breathtaking.
-You can see it from the road but it is not the same experience.
-Spend the money, go to the museum and walk around the mysterious part of the Worlds Heritage that is said to date back to 2000 to 3000 years BC.
-You will not regret it.
+Stonehenge is a breathtaking place to visit.
+Spend the money, go to the museum, and walk around the mysterious part of the Worlds Heritage that is said to date back to 2000 to 3000 years BC.

 Arundel

-Where to eat: The Black Rabbit (Fish & Chips and one original Harry Potter boat)
+Stay at The Norfolk Arms, eat at The Black Rabbit (Fish & Chips and one original Harry Potter boat), and enjoy a British breakfast à la carte.

 Eastbourne